• Skip to primary navigation

 Why should you fry sage?

-Uncooked sage is very pungent and not tasty.
+Uncooked sage is very pungent.
 Frying the sage makes the flavor and aroma milder so you can enjoy it.

 What does sage taste good with?